yuchen12345/ECE1724-Large-Language-Model-Inference-Service/README.md

 | Documentation                             | ✓ | ✓ |
 | Presentation & Demo                       | ✓ |   |

-<a id="sec-8-lessons-learned"></a>
+<a id="sec-9-lessons-learned"></a>
-## 8. Lessons learned and concluding remarks
+## 9. Lessons learned and concluding remarks
-Through building this project, we gained valuable insights into designing a Rust-based large language model inference system from both system and application perspectives.
-One key lesson is that Rust’s ownership model and strong type system significantly improve reliability when developing long-running services.
-While the learning curve is steeper compared to Python, the guarantees around memory safety and concurrency made it easier to reason about shared state, streaming pipelines, and model lifecycle management.
-Implementing real-time token streaming with SSE and Tokio highlighted the importance of async design patterns, backpressure handling, and clean separation between inference logic and networking code.
-We also learned that multi-model management and VRAM safety checks are not just optimizations, but essential components for building a stable local inference service.
+Building this project taught us how to design a Rust-based LLM inference system from both the system and application sides.
+Rust’s ownership rules and strong typing helped us build a reliable long-running service.
+Compared with Python, Rust's safety around memory and concurrency made it easier to reason about shared state, streaming pipelines, and model loading/unloading.
+Implementing real-time token streaming with SSE and Tokio required careful async design and handling slow clients without overwhelming the system.
+We also learned that multi-model support and VRAM checks are quite necessary for stability in a local inference service.

-In conclusion, this project demonstrates the feasibility and advantages of using Rust as a foundation for LLM inference services.
-By combining Candle for model execution, Axum for REST APIs, and Leptos for a modern WebAssembly frontend, we achieved an end-to-end Rust stack that is performant, safe, and extensible.
-Although the ecosystem is still maturing compared to Python-based solutions, our system shows that Rust can support practical features such as streaming generation, runtime model switching, and user-friendly interfaces.
-Future work could focus on deeper optimization, broader hardware support, and more advanced scheduling strategies, but this project provides a solid baseline and learning experience for building reliable AI infrastructure in Rust.
+Overall, this project shows that Rust is a practical choice for LLM inference services.
+Using Candle for model execution, Axum for REST APIs, and Leptos for a WebAssembly frontend, we built an end-to-end Rust stack that is fast, safe, and easy to extend.
+While the Rust ML ecosystem is less mature than Python’s, our system supports real features like streaming output, switching models at runtime, and a usable UI.
+Future work could improve speed, add more hardware support, and explore better scheduling, but this project provides a strong baseline for building reliable AI services in Rust.

 ## References
 [1] Abhinav Ajitsaria, “What Is the Python Global Interpreter Lock (GIL)?,” Realpython.com, Mar.
 06, 2018.
 Accessed: Oct.
 06, 2025.
 [Online].
-Available: https://realpython.com/python-gil/?utm_source
+Available: https://realpython.com/python-gil/
 [2] “What’s New In Python 3.13,” Python documentation, 2024.
 Accessed: Oct.
 06, 2025.
 [Online].
-Available: https://docs.python.org/3/whatsnew/3.13.html?utm_source
+Available: https://docs.python.org/3/whatsnew/3.13.html

 [3] Lukas Beierlieb, A. Bauer, R. Leppich, Lukas Iffländer, and S. Kounev, “Efficient Data Processing: Assessing the Performance of Different Programming Languages,” Apr.
 2023, doi: https://doi.org/10.1145/3578245.3584691.
 [4] J. Chen, D. Yu, and H. Hu, “Towards an understanding of memory leak patterns: an empirical study in Python,” Software Quality Journal, vol. 31, no. 4, pp. 1303–1330, Jun.
 2023, doi: https://doi.org/10.1007/s11219-023-09641-5.